 To be admitted into this evaluation you must meet all of the following requirements.
 Failure to meet and provide appropriate documentation that demonstrates fulfillment of these requirements will result in your disqualification from the Police Officer Evaluation.

 Age: Candidates must be at least 19 years old to take the test.
 To be appointed to the Police Academy, candidates must be at least 21 years of age and not have reached their 35th birthday at the time of appointment to the Police Academy Training Program.
 If you are a Military Veteran who might be 35 years of age or older at the time of appointment to the Police Academy, for the next three (3) years, the Port Authority will allow veterans to deduct up to six (6) years of active military service from their age.

 Prior Convictions and Violations: Candidates will be automatically disqualified for any of the following circumstances:

 Education: In order to take the test, you must have earned at least a high school diploma or a GED.
 Further, if you pass the test, you must have completed either of the following in order to continue in the evaluation:

-Failure to provide proof that you have satisfied either the college education or military service requirement by the date an invitation is made to you will result in your disqualification from any further consideration as a Police Officer Candidate.
+Failure to provide proof that you have satisfied either the college education or military service requirement by the date in which you are invited to participate in the process will result in your disqualification from the process and removal from the 2013 eligible list.

 Citizenship: Candidates must be citizens of the United States at the time of appointment to the Police Academy Training Program.